Shirley Boone, wife of Pat Boone and philanthropist, dies | New Country 923

 BEVERLY HILLS, Calif.
 (AP) — Shirley Boone, the longtime wife of singer Pat Boone as well as a philanthropist, has died.
 She was 84.

-Milt Suchin, Pat Boone’s manager, says in a statement that Shirley Boone passed away on Friday surrounded by her four daughters, who sang to her.
+She passed away on Friday surrounded by her four daughters, Cherry, Lindy, Debby and Laury, who sang to her, Milt Suchin, Pat Boone’s manager, said in a statement.

 In a statement to friends and family, Pat Boone wrote: “Quick bulletin, change of address: